 In Donny Darko who is the mysterious “Frank” that Jake Gyllenhaal’s hero keeps …

 Ah yes, that last one.
 It brings me to a particular word.

 What is this Slipstream?

-Let’s just say for now that it’s a term coined by Bruce Sterling, it means different things to different people even though there is a “rough consensus”, and it is a subject of violent arguments vigorous debate.
+Slipstream.
+It’s a term coined by Bruce Sterling, it means different things to different people even though there is a “rough consensus”, and it’s a subject of violent arguments vigorous debate.

 Let me try a quick summary.